-If dog breeds developed over hundreds of years to fulfill a specific need---to hunt for pray, pick up birds, pull sledges, guard property, search and rescue, etc.---it makes sense that labradoodles are becoming increasingly popular in recent years.
+If dog breeds developed over hundreds of years to fulfill a specific need---to hunt for prey, pick up birds, pull sleds, guard property, search and rescue, etc.---it makes sense that labradoodles are becoming increasingly popular in recent years.
 In the Age of Anxiety, Australian labradoodles are what we need: a therapy dog.
 An upbeat dog who is full of energy to run and play outside and knows how to be quiet inside; a dog in sync with people’s feelings, who enjoys being trained, who wants to please.
 Sociable, huggable, intelligent, funny, and intuitive: this is modern-day man's best friend.

 A lot of thought and consideration goes into selecting our breeding dogs and planning our litters.
 We test our dogs for genetic diseases like hip and elbow dysplasia, vonWillenbrand’s disease, PRA, have their eyes examined every year, and do a lot of other tests that helps us evaluate what would be the best breeding pair combination for our program; our aim is to produce dogs who are healthy, a great example of the breed’s temperament and conformation, low to non-shedding and allergy friendly.
 We are members of the Australian Labradoodle Club of America (ALCA), the Australian Labradoodle Association of America (ALAA), and the Worldwide Australian Labradoodle Association (WALA); we strictly follow their code of ethics.